NikitaVert/Bellabeat-project/Analysis.md

 ## Rstudio

-The file "dailyIntensities_merged" was cleaned, modified and analysed using Rstudio.
+The file "dailyIntensities_merged" was cleaned and modified using Rstudio.

 ### Packages and files upload

+This stage involves installation and loading of packages, uploading CSV files and checking data types for columns.

 <img width="956" alt="Screenshot 2024-12-24 at 18 33 13" src="https://github.com/user-attachments/assets/d66d2d71-93a4-4c0b-9d1f-a6c7dbf6a554" />